landelare/ue5coro/Docs/Async.md

 coroutine is undefined behavior as usual.
 Coroutines get `delete`d when or shortly after they finish.

+## Debugging

+`FAsyncCoroutine::SetDebugName()` applies a debug name to the currently-running coroutine's promise object (which is otherwise an implementation detail).
+This has no effect at runtime (and does nothing in Shipping), but it's useful for debug viewing these objects.
+Looking at them as part of `__coro_frame_ptr` seems to be unreliable in practice, moving one level up in the call stack to `Resume()` tends to work better.
+A .natvis file is provided to automatically display this debug info.

+In debug builds (controlled by `UE5CORO_DEBUG`) a synchronous resume stack is also kept to aid in debugging complex cases of coroutine resumption, mostly having to do with `WhenAny` or `WhenAll`.

 ## Execution modes

 There are two major execution modes of async coroutines–they can either run